 First, a moment of silence for the legendary Fletcher's Original Corny Dogs, the deep-fried corn-battered hot dog that its Dallas inventors, Carl and Neil Fletcher, claimed was America's first corn dog.
 About half a million of the delicious dogs have been sold every year during the fair since 1942.
 Go to a State Fair football game, and you'll find fans calling them the "breakfast of champions."

-Accompany those with sides of Texas Frito pie (chili with sharp cheddar encased in corn chips that's battered and deep-fried) and deep-fried balls of Texas Gulf shrimp boil with an amazing remoulade sauce.
+Accompany those with sides of Texas Frito pie (chili with sharp cheddar encased in corn chips that are battered and deep-fried) and deep-fried balls of Texas Gulf shrimp boil with an amazing remoulade sauce.
 For dessert, there... are always Fernie's Funnel Cakes, a State Fair tradition since the '80s.

 Wash it all down with a craft beer from the charming Magnolia Beer Garden or choose from more than 40 born-and-bred Texas wines at the State Fair Wine Garden.